mihali/hydrocycler/README.md

 # hydrocycler

+Usage: **python hydrocycler_findall.py file.xyz**

+**hydrocycler_findall.py** is the workhorse program.
+It is an automated script to generate .xyz files, and to generate a bash script to execute Gaussian .com files corresponding to these generated .xyz files.
+(To create .xyz files into .com files quickly, see **gt-xyz2com.py** in https://github.com/mihali/gt-x.)
+It also generates a signature file that describes the H-bonding family of the .xyz file input.
+This signature file can then be used to test xyz files if they fall under the same family.

 Usage: **python hydrocycler.py file.xyz**

-An instructive interactive script to find cycles of hydrogen bonding within an optimized molecular cluster and to generate derivative molecular clusters by reversing the direction of the molecular- and H-bonding.
+An instructive interactive script to understand **hydrocycler_findall.py**.
+It find cycles of hydrogen bonding within a (ideally optimized) molecular cluster and generates derivative molecular clusters by reversing the direction of the molecular- and H-bonding.
 These derivative molecular clusters then serve as input for subsequent energy minimization.

 It views the covalent bonding and H-bonding network as a directed graph in the direction of H-bonding donation; that is